TejeshJadhav/Home-Automation/README.md

 IOT Based Home Automation With Google Assistant/ Cortana/ Alexa

 https://learn.adafruit.com/adafruit-io-basics-feeds/creating-a-feed
+-

-#After Creation of Feed Follow this Steps:
+After Creation of Feed Follow this Steps:
+-
 #IFTTT SETUP
+-
 Login With ifttt.com (If This Then That)
 Signup/ Signin to adafruit.io
 Once you have signed in, visit ifttt.com/adafruit and click the Connect button to connect your IFTTT account to Adafruit IO.